 Meeting, which will be held from 3-7 November 2019 in Toronto, Ontario, Canada.

 must be a current active SETAC student member.
 Monetary support equal to the

-as a Ph.D. student, but cannot win a minority student/mentor award plus MS and
+advisor or other source.
+Students can win one award as a master of science and as a Ph.D. student, but they cannot win a minority student/mentor award plus M.S. and

 Ph.D. awards.
 A maximum of two awards will be given to any one person.
 Awards

-Applicants for Student Travel Awards must be planning to make a platform or
+Applicants for Student Travel Awards must submit an abstract and intend to present a platform or

-poster presentation at the SETAC North America Annual Meeting and must have
+poster presentation at the SETAC North America annual meeting.

 - A statement of research goals and accomplishments by